Can I Claim for Injuries From a Bicycle Repair Error?

 Bicycle maintenance errors - the risks

 Cyclists expect professional bicycle maintenance and repair shops to provide a reliable service, ensuring that their bicycle is safe to ride.
-They should be pick up on any defects in the bicycle, and adjust or repair any parts if required.
+They should be pick up on any defects in the bicycle and adjust or repair any parts if required.
 If an error is made during a bicycle repair or maintenance check, the consequences could be severe for the cyclist.

 Regular bike users travel at high speeds over long distances, on busy roads, over rough terrain, and in hazardous weather conditions.
 If a faulty bike service or repair causes the bicycle to malfunction, or a part of the bike to break, injury is a likely outcome.